 Lubricating eye drops which support the tear film and are free from preserving agents are best suited for people who suffer from mild, non-permanent symptoms of dry eyes.
 HYLO FRESH® replenishes lost moistness in tired and stressed eyes and relieves irritation in the eyes which arises from environmental impacts such as dry ambient air, draughts or working at a monitor.
 The classic HYLO COMOD® is well-suited for moderate forms of dry eyes.
 These eye drops increase the lubrication of the surface of the eye and provide long-term stabilisation of the tear film.

-A further option to provide overnight intensive care for dry and stressed eyes is PARIN POS® eye ointment.
+An option to provide overnight intensive care for dry and stressed eyes is PARIN POS® eye ointment.

 Should the symptoms of dry eyes persist, despite regular application of lubricating eye drops or eye ointments, and there is no improvement, you should immediately consult an eye doctor.
 They can clarify if there is a serious eye disease behind the symptoms.